Glanville, Calvados

 Glanville ([ɡlɑ̃vil]) is a commune in the Calvados department in the Normandy region in northwestern France.
 Its postal code is 14950.

-Glandevilla 1079 in a Latin written document.
+The name comes from Glandevilla, written in Latin in a document in 1079.
 Male Germanic name Glando and old French ville "farm".

 The de Glanville family was from this village.

 Population

 Sights

 The Villa Sayer (1975) is the only house built by the great architect Marcel Breuer in France.